 Synchronous mode is a method by which all PixLite® devices in a lighting installation can output frames together at the same time.
 The central software or control device that is sending out the lighting data over Ethernet is responsible for generating the extra data required to sync all the listening devices to itself.
 Synchronous mode is most useful in situations where more than one PixLite® device is responding to highly dynamic data (such as video content or content that changes rapidly).

 PixLite® Mk3 devices support both Art-Sync and sACN Sync, and also feature an internal Auto Sync failback in the event an external sync source is not present.
 PixLite® Mk2 controllers support Art-Sync only.
-Discover our new A4-S Mk3 – new to our range in September to take advantage of this brand new feature, and more included as part of the new Mk3 processor.
+Discover the range of PixLite Mk3 controllers here.

 What Problem Does Synchronous Mode Solve?

 When lighting data is sent over a network using sACN (E1.31) or Art-Net, each universe of data is sent using its own Ethernet packet.
 These packets get delivered to the PixLite® devices typically using one or more network switches.
 The time it takes for the packets to be delivered, as well as the order they are delivered in, can vary based on several factors that can’t be easily controlled.
 This means that on the network delivery side there is some uncertainty in when universes may be delivered to a PixLite® device and generally different PixLite® controllers will receive their data at slightly different times.
 On the PixLite® devices themselves, there may be different frame rates running on each one (depending on its configuration).
 Even if all PixLite® devices had the same refresh rate, there is no way to make sure that they all start outputting those frames at the same time as each other.